The natural world has always known how to heal.

 What ecotherapy is

-Ecotherapy is not about going on hikes and talking about your feelings — though walking and talking in nature is genuinely powerful and is one of the forms this work takes.
-At its deepest, it is about recognizing the natural world as a participant in the healing process.
-It’s not just a pleasant setting but an active presence that co-regulates, grounds, and opens dimensions of experience that the indoor therapeutic frame often cannot reach.
+Ecotherapy is not about going on hikes and talking about your feelings, though walking and talking in nature is genuinely powerful and is one of the forms this work takes.
+At its deepest it is a recognition that the relationship between human beings and the living world is itself therapeutic, and that the nervous system responds to natural environments in ways that support the work of healing.
+The natural world acts a participant in the healing process, not just a pleasant setting, but an active presence that co-regulates, grounds, and opens dimensions of experience that the indoor therapeutic frame often cannot reach.

 My approach to ecotherapy is grounded in Somatic Experiencing.
 The body and the natural world speak the same language, and working somatically outdoors can deepen and accelerate the therapeutic process in ways that are both measurable and deeply felt.
+For clients working with trauma, chronic anxiety, or burnout, where the nervous system has lost its capacity to settle, outdoor somatic work offers an infinite supply of the kind of gentle, non-threatening sensory input that supports nervous system healing: the kind that says, simply and continuously, that it is safe to be here.

 What the research tells us